citrus/spree_essentials/README.md

 Develop other extensions to be 'essential-aware':

-* Content related extensions (galleries/news/testimonials/etc) would reside in their own tab or under the 'Content' tab if it exists.
 * Direct integration: When composing a message with [spree_mail](https://github.com/citrus/spree_mail), you'd have the same uploads helper and a helper for recent posts.

 Other: